 I ask because I genuinely do not know.
 I could see it going either way.
 A larger house, for a given population, means each member represents fewer voters, obviously.
 This could make personal-vote and constituency-service strategies more viable, thereby in some sense making parties “weaker”.
 On the other hand, a larger assembly (here, independent of population) makes internal collective action more challenging.
 This could result in members delegating (or simply losing) more authority to internal party leadership, making parties “stronger.”
 Note that these possible directions of change are closely connected to the two factors that go into the cube root law itself–this is a logical model that is based on balancing (and minimizing overall) two types of “communication channels”: those between legislators and constituents, and those among legislators themselves.

 Finally, theoretically and all else equal, a larger assembly means more parties should be represented (per the Seat Product Model).
 I have my doubts that this would be realized in the US, however, given all the other barriers to third-party representation.
-Unless the House were truly huge, I do not expect much impact there as long as it is elected in single-seat districts, and with primaries (or with “top two”/”top four” rules).
+Unless the House were truly huge, I do not expect much impact there as long as it is elected in single-seat districts, and with primaries (or with “top two” or even “top four” or five).
 However, parties’ internal strength could be affected.
 But which way?